ejames730/murder-mystery-r40/no_spoiler_summary.md

 **Shady Pines Retirement Community**
 The year is 2026.
 Shady Pines is a "luxury" retirement community known for its early bird specials, competitive bingo, and residents who have lived very full (and sometimes mysterious) lives.

-**The Hook**: A special 40th birthday party is being held for the "youngest admittee" (your wife).
+**The Hook**: A special 70th birthday party is being held for the "youngest admittee".
 The residents have decided to show her how to *really* retire.
 But during the Championship Bingo round, tragedy strikes!

 ---